Exporting to Germany

 Market size

-Germany offers one of Europe’s largest markets for healthcare and life sciences products, with health expenditure accounting for 10.3% of GDP in 2018 (German Federal Statistics Office, 2019).
+Germany offers one of Europe’s largest markets for healthcare and life sciences products.
+Healthcare expenditure reached €457 billion with an annual growth of 5.4% in 2021.
 High market demand and Germany’s strategic location make it a preferred choice for many international healthcare and life sciences companies preparing to expand.

 Health technology

-An increasing demand for healthcare services in Germany, combined with widespread digitisation and growing awareness of the importance of health and fitness, are paving the way for digital solutions in healthcare.
-Germany is also a world leader in medical technology and biotechnology, offering considerable opportunities for UK companies.
+An increasing demand for healthcare services in Germany, combined with widespread digitisation and rapidly changing policy and legislation for healthcare system reforms, is paving the way for digital solutions in healthcare.
+With a 27% market share and sales of almost €43 billion Germany is by far the largest European market, Germany is also a world leader in medical technology and biotechnology, offering considerable opportunities for UK companies.

 Pharmaceuticals

-Germany presents significant opportunities in high quality pharmaceutical research, production and distribution.
+Germany presents significant opportunities with a sales increasing by 5.4% and industry revenue reaching €56.5 billion in 2022.
 The country can offer unique benefits to UK companies in the pharmaceuticals sector, including direct access to internationally renowned scientists, outstanding research units, and major international markets.

 -